SENCo: Mrs Julie Prior

 Our school reports are simple and accessible and are sent home at the end of Term 6.
 Parent’s consultation evenings are held twice per year.

 Our school SENCO is Mrs Julie Prior.
 She is also a class teacher.
 Mrs Prior has non-contact time for her SENCO role each Thursday and teaches her class from Monday to Wednesday each week.
 She can be contacted via the office on Thursdays but can also be approached in her classroom at the end of each of her teaching days.

 Children with SEND beginning their transition from a pre-school setting to Golden Valley usually become part of the ‘Link’ programme.
 This involves the child’s pre-school applying for funding to set up meetings and visits developing a close liaison between school, pre-school setting and parents.
 The child will be visited by staff from school in their pre-school setting and will have an opportunity to visit school to play in the Reception classrooms a number of times.

-Parents of children with EHCP/Statements of SEND are also offered a school planning meeting in the summer before their child starts school so that school, professionals involved and family are able to prepare for the child’s arrival.
+Parents of children with EHCP's and SEND who are due to start school are offered a school planning meeting in the summer before their child starts school in September.
+This is so that school, professionals involved and family are able to prepare for the child’s arrival.